For Professional Advisers only

 And for whom the phrase still holds: It’s time in the market, not timing the market, that counts.

-To discuss any of the points raised in this article, contact your Account Manager on 0345 607 2013.
+To find out more or to discuss any of the points raised in this article, contact your Account Manager on 0345 607 2013.

 1 The Russell 10/30/60 Retirement Rule.
 Russell Investments.
 July 27, 2015